sa-ml/saml2024/_pages/program/program.md

 .news-table tr td:nth-child(1) { font-weight: bold; width: 9em; }
 </style>

-The workshop program includes paper presentations, a panel with with participants from academia and industry, and a [keynote](/program/keynotes).
+The workshop program will include paper presentations, a panel with with participants from academia and industry, and a [keynote](/program/keynotes).
 More details will be announced, soon.

 <!--